We all play a vital role in ensuring campus safety. For concerns about student behavior, contact USC Police at 803-777-4215 or call 911.

 Minimizing risky behaviors

-You are expected to participate.
-The goals of the group are to help you make informed
+You are expected to participate in the group.
+The goals of the group are to help you make

-decisions about substance use, to explore the role of substances in your life and
+informed decisions about substance use, to explore the role of substances in your life

 If your substance use treatment needs go beyond what we can provide on-campus, you